HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 - Samples that are missing from either sampleMetadata or dataMatrix are eliminated.
 - Features that are missing from either variableMetadata or dataMatrix are eliminated.
 - Features and samples that have zero variance are eliminated.
-- Samples and features are sorted alphabetically in rows and columns of variableMetadata, sampleMetadata, and dataMatrix.
+- Samples and features are sorted as specified or, by default, alphabetically.
 - By default, the names of the first columns of variableMetadata and sampleMetadata are set respectively to "variableMetadata" and "sampleMetadata".
 - Negative intensities are replaced by zeros.
 - If desired, the values in the dataMatrix may be log-transformed.